TF-IDF: Term Frequency-Inverse Document Frequency for Text Representation

 Cosine Similarity

-Cosine similarity measures the angle between two vectors, ranging from 0 (orthogonal, no similarity) to 1 (identical direction):
+Cosine similarity measures the angle between two vectors, producing a score that ranges from 0 (orthogonal, completely dissimilar) to 1 (identical direction, maximally similar):

 cosine(a,b)=aba2b2\text{cosine}(\mathbf{a}, \mathbf{b}) = \frac{\mathbf{a} \cdot \mathbf{b}}{\|\mathbf{a}\|_2 \|\mathbf{b}\|_2}